Jbleezy/BO2-Reimagined/README.md

 ### Claymore
 * Can be repurchased
+* Can be placed while in the air
 * Increased max amount that can be placed from 12 to 20
 * Removed initial weapon raise animation